apache/spark/python/docs/source/getting_started/install.rst

 `py4j`        0.10.9.5                  Required
-`pandas`      1.0.5                     Required for pandas API on Spark `pyarrow`     1.0.0                     Required for pandas API on Spark `numpy`       1.15                      Required for pandas API on Spark and MLLib DataFrame-based API
+`pandas`      1.0.5                     Required for pandas API on Spark `pyarrow`     1.0.0                     Required for pandas API on Spark `numpy`       1.15                      Required for pandas API on Spark and MLLib DataFrame-based API; Optional for Spark SQL
 ============= ========================= ======================================

 Note that PySpark requires Java 8 or later with ``JAVA_HOME`` properly set.